Elia-Sh/toolsAndUtils/dialog_box_TUI/README.md

 # Description

-A TUI - Text User Interface,
+A command runner TUI,

-The user chooses option from the menu,
+The user chooses option from the menu build upon `dialog` Text User Interface.
 Each option is a "command" to execute.

 ![](tui_v0.1.gif)